aws/iot-atlas/CONTRIBUTING.md

 When you submit a pull request, our team is notified and will respond as quickly as we can.
 We'll do our best to work with you to ensure that your pull request adheres to our style and standards.
 If we merge your pull request, we might make additional edits later for style or clarity.

-The AWS documentation source files on GitHub aren't published directly to the official documentation website.
+The documentation in this repository are not published directly to the IoT Atlas website.
 If we merge your pull request, we'll publish your changes to the documentation website as soon as we can, but they won't appear immediately or automatically.

 We look forward to receiving your pull requests for:

-* New content you'd like to contribute (such as new code samples or tutorials)
+* New content you'd like to contribute (such as new designs, considerations, or examples)
 * Inaccuracies in the content
 * Information gaps in the content that need more detail to be complete
 * Typos or grammatical errors